Duchy12/gamesense-legit-tools/README.md

 # WIP
 Take into consideration that this project is still in its early stages (nades are going to be added very frequently)

+I reccomend using this with the built in Legit nades option in the nade helper

 ## nade-locs
 This is a collection of mainly legit nade locations